denizarsan/marquez-web/README.md

 # marquez-web
-The web client for the personal website of Çınar Atilla
+The personal website of Çınar Atilla

 ## Getting Started